rstudio/tfestimators/inst/docs/architecture_notes.md

 In the above example, the data is a list of two named lists where each named list can be seen as different columns in a dataset.
 In this case, a column named `features` is being used as features to the model and a column named `response` is being used as the response variable.
 This nested lists format is particularly useful when constructing sequence input to Recurrent Neural Networks (RNN).
 Once the data is defined using `input_fn()`, it can be used directly in RNN constructor.

-Users can also write custom `input_fn` function, e.g. a function called `custom_function()`, to convert each feature into a `Tensor` or `SparseTensor` according to the needs.
+Users can also write custom input function, e.g. a function `custom_input_fn()`, to convert each feature into a `Tensor` or `SparseTensor` according to the needs.
 This function should return a list that consists of `input_fn` and `features_as_named_list` so the custom or canned estimator can recognize them.
-The following code has a few places commented with "custom code here" that users can use to do customized stuff.
+The following skeleton code has a few places commented with "custom code here" that users can use to do customized operation.
 Other parts should remain unchanged.

 ``` r
 custom_input_fn <-  function(